mattcieslak/MEAP/doc/source/Beat Detector.rst

 	be adjusted from its default value of 0.001 to optimize peak detection.
 Lower values increase sensitivity and should be used when peaks are missed using the defaults.

-The bottom right corner of this window displays an image of all detected R-peaks lined up and stacked next to one another.
-By clicking and mousing over this window, the researcher can visualize the shape of each heartbeat and quickly get a sense of the consistency and quality of the data.

-**Extracting Waveforms**

-The parameters listed under **waveform extraction parameters** refer to the windows of time surrounding each R-peak within which the other relevant points on each of the waveforms are to be found.
-The values are specified for each waveform in seconds before and after the R-peak.
-The default settings (displayed above) are based on the typical temporal arrangement of cardiovascular events, but may be adjusted by the researcher where necessary.
-The parameters specified here are utilized in the next step, **Point Marking**.